-We foster a sense of purpose and a passion for progress, and we share what we learn along the way. from - the transition to a net zero carbon (NZC) economy and that protect and enhance quality of life.
+We foster a sense of purpose and a passion for progress, and we share what we learn along the way.

+One core investment process focused on delivering positive impact from - the transition to a net zero carbon (NZC) economy and that protect and enhance quality of life.
 This core strategy underpins all WHEB's investment funds.